christianedanielle/COSC2436-Final-Project-Algorithms-Portfolio/CH05/CH05_LAB_REPORT.md

 A bad hash function creates many collisions and slows down operations.

-## 3. What are other collision resolution techniques besides linear probing?
+**3. What are other collision resolution techniques besides linear probing?**

 - Quadratic probing
 - Double hashing
 - Separate chaining

+  ## Challenges Encountered

+One challenge in this lab was understanding how collisions affect the behavior of a hash table, especially when multiple keys map to the same index.
+Tracing linear probing step by step helped clarify how the algorithm searches for the next available slot, but it was important to carefully track each index to avoid placement errors.
+Another challenge was recognizing how the quality of the hash function impacts performance, since poor distribution can quickly lead to clustering and slower search and insert operations.